EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Abstract

 \section{Abstract}

-To enable progress towards egocentric agents capable of understanding everyday tasks specified in natural language, we propose a benchmark and a synthetic dataset called Egocentric Task Verification (\etv). \etv contains multi-step tasks with multiple sub-task decompositions, state changes, object interactions, and sub-task ordering constraints, in addition to abstracted task descriptions that contain only partial details about ways to accomplish a task.
-We also propose a novel Neuro-Symbolic Grounding (NSG) approach to enable the causal, temporal, and compositional reasoning of such tasks.
+To enable progress towards egocentric agents capable of understanding everyday tasks specified in natural language, we propose a benchmark and a synthetic dataset called Egocentric Task Verification (\etv).
+The goal in \etv is to verify the execution of tasks from egocentric videos based on the natural language description of these tasks. \etv contains pairs of videos and their task descriptions for multi-step tasks -- these tasks contain multiple sub-task decompositions, state changes, object interactions, and sub-task ordering constraints.
+In addition, \etv also provides abstracted task descriptions that contain only partial details about ways to accomplish a task.
+Consequently, \etv requires causal, temporal, and compositional reasoning of video and language modalities, which is missing in existing datasets.
+We also find that existing vision-language models struggle at such all round reasoning needed for task verification in \etv.
+Inspired by the needs of \etv, we propose a novel Neuro-Symbolic Grounding (NSG) approach that leverages symbolic representations to capture the compositional and temporal structure of tasks.
 We demonstrate NSG's capability towards task tracking and verification on our \etv dataset and a real-world dataset derived from CrossTask~\cite{cross_task} (CTV).
-Our contributions include the release of the \etv and CTV datasets, and the NSG model for future research on egocentric assistive agents.
+We open-source the \etv and CTV datasets and the NSG model for future research on egocentric assistive agents.